matter-labs/zksync-web-era-docs/docs/api/api.md

 [https://mainnet.era.zksync.io](https://mainnet.era.zksync.io)

-## zkSync Era-specific JSON-RPC methods
+## zkSync Era JSON-RPC methods

-All zkSync-specific methods are located in the `zks_` namespace.
+All methods are located in the `zks_` namespace.
 The API may also provide methods not detailed here which are used internally by the team.

 ::: warning
 - Metamask does not support the `zks_` namespace at the time of writing.
-- Instead, use the `Provider` class with the testnet RPC.
+- Instead, use the [`Provider`](../api/js/providers.md#provider) class with the testnet RPC.
 :::

 ### `zks_estimateFee`